symfony/symfony-docs/security/oidc_login.rst

-    makes the ID token exactly as trustworthy as the TLS verification of the HTTP client used for that request: never turn it off with a client configured with ``verify_peer: false`` or ``verify_host: false``, nor behind a TLS-terminating proxy, and never for a public client.
+    makes the ID token exactly as trustworthy as the TLS verification of the HTTP client used for that request: never turn it off with a client configured with ``verify_peer: false`` or ``verify_host: false``, nor behind a TLS-terminating proxy.
+A public client cannot turn it off at all.

 Logging Out
 -----------